ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/providing_input_data.rst

-The Sensitivity Calculator is pre-configured with default values for all user input parameters.
+The Sensitivity Calculator can be initialized with your own input values.
+This is described in the sections that follow.

 See :doc:`User input <../calculator_info/user_input>` for
-more information on the input parameters and their default values.
+more information on the calculation input parameters.

-You may also initialize the calculator with your own input values.
-This is described below.

 Initializing the Calculator with a dictionary
 *********************************************